syncfusion-content/aurelia-docs/Aurelia/ReportViewer/Getting-Started.md

 {% endhighlight %}

-N> Default RDL Report will be rendered, which is used in the online service.
+N> Default RDL Report will be rendered, which is used in the online service.You can obtain sample rdl/rdlc files from Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate).

-* Create `reportviewer.js` file inside `src/samples/reportviewer` folder with below code snippet.
+2.Create `reportviewer.js` file inside `src/samples/reportviewer` folder with below code snippet.

 {% highlight js %}